 - supporting sexual assault centres and agencies with stable funding to increase access to counselling, cut wait times and provide crisis help in more communities

-- providing training and resources to police through the Sexual Violence Police Advisory Committee to improve their response and investigations and to help survivors know their rights and support services available
+- providing training and resources to police through the Sexual Violence Police Advisory Committee to strengthen their response and investigations and to help survivors know their rights and support services available

-- funding Sexual Assault Response Teams of registered nurses who have specialized education in sexual assault care to work throughout the province
+- funding Sexual Assault Response Teams of registered nurses and other professionals (health, policing, victim services, counselling) who have specialized education in sexual assault care to work throughout the province

 - increasing access to the legal system for survivors of family and sexual violence by removing the time limit to bring forward civil claims